|Quick Facts: Radiologic and MRI Technologists|

 The median annual wage for radiologic technologists and technicians was $61,900 in May 2020.

-Overall employment of radiologic and MRI technologists is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
-As the population grows older, there will be an increase in medical conditions that require imaging as a diagnostic tool.
+Overall employment of radiologic and MRI technologists is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for radiologic and MRI technologists.